JakubMaleszko/kickBuy/README.md

 # KickBuy
-Example login data:
+### Example login data:

-username: emilys
+username: emilys, noramx

-password: emilspass
+password: emilspass, noramxpass

+## Goal
+The project focuses primarily on application logic — including JWT implementation, state management using SignalStore, and backend integration.
+The graphical user interface was of secondary importance in this case.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.4.